 Waylon Whitley is organist and choirmaster at Emmanuel Church, where he conducts the Emmanuel Choir and the Emmanuel Angel Choir, a collaboration of Emmanuel Church, the Choir School of Newport County, and Emmanuel Day School.
-An enthusiastic supporter of early music learning, he studied developmental music learning theory with Denise Guilbault, a pupil of music education pioneer Edwin Gordon.
-Waylon is a published composer and serves on the national board of the Royal School of Church Music in America.
+An enthusiastic supporter of early music learning, he studied music education with a direct pupil of Edwin Gordon, a pioneer in music education who developed the first theory of how we learn music.
+Waylon is a published composer and a former national board member of the Royal School of Church Music in America.
 He holds degrees in music and journalism from Rhode Island College and the University of Georgia.

 Xander Wilkinson | Resident Oboist